dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 ### When asking a question about data within Slack, the link to the thread isn’t always the right one

-When messages are not threaded, Dust points to the window of the channel message that represents the chunk whose URL is the first message.
-To optimize Dust synchronization and retrieval of Slack messages, we recommend formatting Slack threads as is: first message with the title and then create a thread.
+In a given channel, messages that are not part of a slack thread are grouped together by Dust according to the time they were sent.
+The link provided by dust is then for the first message of the group.
+The message that matched your question might be further down.
+To optimize dust retrieval of a piece of information on Slack, we recommend creating a first message with only the title, then following up in a thread from the message with all the information.

 ### I haven’t received a login, or I am having trouble logging in